-- Passive cross-border: Existing foreign customers receive standard services and new customers are acquired on their own initiative.
+- Passive cross-border: Existing foreign customers receive standard services, while new foreign customers are acquired only when the latter approach the banks themselves.

 Why is market access important?

-- Private banking: More than half of the assets managed in Switzerland originate from foreign customers, with Europeans estimated to account for more than 40% of these assets.
+- Private banking: More than half of the assets managed in Switzerland originate from foreign clients, with Europeans estimated to account for more than 40% of these assets.

-- Asset management: Swiss banks can manage foreign collective investment schemes, provide institutional asset management for foreign pension funds and sell Swiss financial products abroad .
+- Asset management: Swiss banks can manage foreign-based collective investment schemes, provide institutional asset management for foreign-based pension funds, and sell Swiss financial products abroad.

 Objective: gain non-discriminatory access to foreign markets

-Switzerland is striving to secure non-discriminatory access to EU/EEA markets as well as to growth regions in order to preserve its ability to export Swiss financial services and foster future growth.
+Switzerland is striving to secure non-discriminatory access to EU / European Economic Area (EEA) markets as well as to growth regions in order to preserve its ability to export Swiss financial services and foster future growth.

 What does the banking sector need?

 In contrast to goods-exporting industries, restrictions on market access are increasingly hampering export-oriented Swiss banks’ efforts to meet legitimate customer needs and keep value creation, jobs and tax income in Switzerland.
 Unlike Switzerland, key target markets have in recent years adopted protectionist measures which severely restrict cross-border financial transactions.
 Customers’ needs have also changed significantly.
-Whereas the focus in the past was primarily on keeping assets safe in a reliable jurisdiction and ensuring confidentiality, customers today are increasingly looking for active and performance-oriented services.
+In the past, the focus was on secure custody of assets in a reliable jurisdiction, and the confidentiality that went with it.
+Today, customers are increasingly looking for active service provision geared to performance.
 Both personal contact with client advisors and interaction through new means of communication are important aspects of this.
 Many studies show that international wealth management remains a growth business.
 Without regulated market access, Swiss banks are at a significant competitive disadvantage compared with their rivals in the EU.
 Market access is just as essential for the finance industry as it is for the watch, engineering or wine industries.
 It is therefore not merely “nice to have” but rather a clear necessity if Switzerland and its financial industry are to grasp the opportunities that lie ahead.